DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Richard_Graham_def/index.markdown

 film?
 You know, *that* guy!’ and, ‘It's on their second album, whatever it’s called’.
 We often rely on these kinds of mental placeholders, however empty, because we know that correct searches will remind us of certain facts.
-As psychologist Stephen Kosslyn puts it, ‘Once I look up something on the internet, I don’t need to retain all the details for future use – I know where to find that information again and can quickly and easily do so.
+As psychologist Stephen Kosslyn puts it: ‘Once I look up something on the internet, I don’t need to retain all the details for future use – I know where to find that information again and can quickly and easily do so.
 More generally, the internet functions as if it were